Fortellis/no-admin-api/README.md

 # no-admin-api

-This is an example of an API provider that does not user an admin API.
-Instead, the context of the API calls are retrieved at runtime
+Example app to demonstrate an API provider going through the subscription context flow.
+Instead of using an admin API, the context of the API calls are retrieved at runtime.

+## Running the app

+Add your provider credentials (client_id and client_secret) to config/config.json

+`npm install`

+`npm start`